Capital punishment in Iran: Sodomy

 Sodomy (lavat) is punishable by death.
 The judge can determine the type of death, but in practice, it is always hanging.
 The proof requirements are the same as for adultery, and such sentences are very rare.
 If one of the consenting participants was under 18, the punishment is 100 lashes for the minor.
 If the guilty is repentant, they generally receive a reduced sentence of 99 lashes.
 All people convicted of sodomy spend one year in prison in addition, and can be sentenced to more prison time at the judge's discretion.
 Few people are sentenced to death for sodomy, but prior to 2012, both partners could receive the death penalty.

-Sodomy rape (lavat-be-onf) is punishable by death for the rapist.
-Proof requirements and procedure are the same as regular rape.
-Most sodomy executions are for rape alleged by the Iranian Government, not consensual sodomy.
+Drinking

+Consumption of alcohol (one glass) is punished by 80 lashes, but repeated offences may lead to death penalty, although rarely exercised.
+In 2012, two men were sentenced to death after a third offense in Khorasan.
+The sentence was confirmed by the Supreme Court, but it may be commuted to flogging if the convicted repent.
+On 9 July 2020, a man was executed in Mashhad for drinking alcohol.
+Judicial system later confirmed the execution and defended it by saying that he had drinking offenses before.

-Other zina crimes
+Other

 Apostasy (murrtaad) is not codified in the penal code, but is nevertheless subject to prosecution by Iranian courts, due to the primary role of Sharia in the legal system.
 Some two hundred members of the Baha'i religion, an indigenous faith, but proscribed as a form of apostasy, have been hanged, while many have been and are imprisoned.
 A range of serious and petty sanctions are routinely placed on the Baha'i community, including a ban on young adherents attending university.
 The death sentence could be given for a male, though the last such execution was in 1990.
 A case is Youcef Nadarkhani, an Iranian Christian Pastor sentenced to death for apostasy 21–22 September 2010 in the province of Gilan, but the sentence has not been carried out.
 For women, the maximum sentence is life in prison.

 Blasphemy (sabb-al-nabi) of the Prophet Muhammad, his daughter, or his family is a crime in Iran, and a blasphemer would be found guilty of apostasy as well by default.
 Blasphemy is punishable by death or imprisonment.

 For all other hudud crimes, the fourth offense would be a capital offense, unless the person repents.

 Other hudud crimes include incest, theft (serghat-e-haddi), lesbianism (mosahegheh), false accusation of sex crimes (ghazf), pimping (ghavvadi), and drunkenness (shurb-e-khamr).
 However, for all but the most serious cases, the crime is punished through the tazir code, and the judge gives a discretionary sentence.

-Consumption of alcohol (one glass) is punished by 80 lashes, but repeated offences may lead to death penalty, although rarely exercised.
-In 2012, two men were sentenced to death after a third offense in Khorasan.
-The sentence was confirmed by the Supreme Court, but it may be commuted to flogging if the convicted repent.

-It is uncertain if it also applies to drug crimes.
-Most drinking cases are settled through tazir punishments (e. g., imprisonment and/or fines), rather than whipping.